-Each higher paid upgrade plan is a strict superset of any lower plans — for example, the Team & Governance plan includes all of the features of the Team plan.
-Paid feature callouts in the documentation indicate the lowest tier at which the feature is available, but any higher plans also include that feature.
+Each higher paid upgrade plan is a strict superset of any lower plans — for example, the Plus edition includes all of the features of the Standard edition.
+Paid feature callouts in the documentation indicate the lowest edition at which the feature is available, but any higher plans also include that feature.

 Terraform Enterprise generally includes all of Terraform Cloud's paid features, plus additional features geared toward large enterprises.
 However, some features are implemented differently due to the differences between self-hosted and SaaS environments, and some features might be absent due to being impractical or irrelevant in the types of organizations that need Terraform Enterprise.
 Cloud-only or Enterprise-only features are clearly indicated in documentation.

 Organization owners can manage an organization's billing plan.
 The plan and billing settings include an integrated storefront, and you can subscribe to paid plans with a credit card.

 - Click Plan and billing.
 The Plan and Billing page appears showing your current plan and any available invoices.